lulav/LRS_Documentation/docs_data_analysis_versioned_docs/version-v0.7.17/validation/mean_value_test.md

 ```
 ![fig2](img/fig22.png "Fig2")

-As it may be seen, the black line that repressents the mean value remain within the limits for the 'data.x.x_1' and 'data.x.x_2' columns, while in case of the 'data.x.x_3' column only some points meets the given constraints.
+As it may be seen, the black line that represents the mean value remain within the limits for the 'data.x.x_1' and 'data.x.x_2' columns, while in case of the 'data.x.x_3' column only some points meets the given constraints.

 ```python
 >>> print(table)